Konamiman/RookieDrive-FDD-ROM/README.md

 ## Known issues

 This DiskROM doesn't work on those MSX computers which have power source that is too "weak" to properly power USB floppy disk drives.
 This might be solved in a future version by adding support for self-powered USB hubs.

+Some devices will fail to initialize with "Timeout" error when the computer is reset.
+The workaround is to power off and on the computer, or unplug and plug again the device; sometimes trying CALL USBRESET a few times will work as well.

 ## Disclaimer!